 Try Diving for free with Ambassador Divers.
 They'll teach you the basic safety guidelines and skills needed to dive, before testing them out in the swimming pool.

 The Beach & Sea is without a doubt Cayman’s best natural resource and it provides an easy way to keep the whole family entertained.
 From building sand castles along Seven Mile to combing shores further afield, any time on the beach is time well spent.
 Visit the new and improved Seven Mile Public Beach which has been extended to include a park with shade trees, a lawn area and children’s playground.
 Check out our beach recommendations.

 Camana Bay is a great option with two fountains to play in, the observation tower to climb and a harbour and landscaped courtyards to explore.
-Head over to the cinema on a Tuesday morning at 11.30am or to Books & Books on Saturdays at 10.30am for a live story time and sing-along.
+Head over to Books & Books on Saturdays at 10.30am for a live story time and sing-along.
 See the Camana Bay section for more information.

 Meet the Locals and learn about Cayman’s home grown produce and traditional dishes at the Farmer’s Markets at Camana Bay on Wednesdays or the Market at the Cricket Grounds on Monday-Saturday.